 -How many buttons you want

-Having a ergonomic mouse is very important.
-If you spend a lot of time gaming, having a mouse that’s too small or doesn’t fit your hand or preferred grip style correctly can have bad effects, like hand cramps.
-There are several important things to note when trying to pick the ergonomically best mouse for you
+Having an ergonomic mouse is very important.
+If you spend a lot of time gaming, having a mouse that’s too small or doesn’t fit your hand or preferred grip style correctly can be very uncomfortable.

-What grip style do you use?
 There are three main grip styles.
-You probably don’t really think of what grip you use, but different mice can be made for a certain grip, so it is important to know which you use before buying.
-Generally the mouse you are looking at will say what grip it is meant for, but the dimensions of your hand also matter.
+You probably don’t really think of what grip you use, but different mice can be made for a certain grip, so it is important to know which you use before buying. sometimes the mouse you are looking at will say what grip it is meant for, but the dimensions of your hand also matter.
 If you have really small hands for example, a normal palm grip mouse might feel too big.
 Things like this are important to note.
-Don’t worry too much about this though, a lot of mice are made to still work for different grips and hand sizes.

 -Claw grip is like a hybrid between the two.
 Your palm can rest on the mouse, but your fingers are bent like a claw instead of extended.
 This generally works well for smaller mice.

 One key difference between a gaming mouse and a standard mouse is having more buttons.
 When I first got my gaming rig years ago, the first thing I bought was a new mouse to have more buttons.
-It can be great to be able to bind switching to your side arm, melee attack, throw grenade, or whatever other things you may need on the fly to side mouse buttons to be able to use them faster and without interfering with any movement controls to your mouse.
+It can be great to be able to bind switching to your side arm, melee attack, or whatever other things you may need on the fly to the side mouse buttons to be able to use them faster, and without needing your movement fingers.
 For games like MOBA’s and MMO’s, you may want even more buttons.
 This is when the “MOBA mouse” comes in.
-These generally have several extra buttons on the side, where standard gaming mouses usually only have two.
+These generally have several extra buttons on the side, where standard gaming mice usually only have two.
 It is important to decide which of these suits your needs best.
 Do you want just a couple buttons to be able to quickly press when needed, or do you have a ton of bindings and need more buttons?

-A important thing to note also is the button placement.
-If you are comparing two mice with two side buttons each, which one is it easier to quickly press each of the buttons?
-If you need to stretch your thumb back far to hit it or the button is really small, this may be problematic for you.
-A good idea is to find one that your thumb rests in between the two buttons and you can press either easily and quickly, without accidentally pressing them.
+Another important thing to note is the button placement.
+If you are comparing two mice with two side buttons each, which one is easiest to quickly press each of the buttons?
+If you need to stretch your thumb far back to hit it or the button is really small, this may be problematic.
+A good idea is to find one that your thumb either rests in between the two buttons or on one of them, and you can press either easily and quickly.
 For mice with more buttons, this can be a little more tricky, but you want to find one that you think you can comfortably hit each button easily and accurately.
 More buttons wont help when you hit the wrong ones.
 Don’t worry if you cant hit the buttons perfectly right away, part of it is just muscle memory and with time you will adjust to your new mouse.

 Sensor Quality and Type